engtuncay/engtuncay.github.io/web-css/tw-layout.md

 - Responsive

-To control the clear property of an element at a specific breakpoint, add a {screen}: prefix to any existing clear utility.
 For example, use md:clear-left to apply the clear-left utility at only medium screen sizes and above.

 ```html
 <p class="clear-right md:clear-left ...">